da0x/envie/README.md

 # envie
 Welcome to envie!
 This project helps you read a full struct of env variables from your system.
-First, the `Auto` function will attempt to read the environment variables from a properties file.
+First, the `Auto` function will attempt to read the environment variables from the system.
+If it fails, it will attempt to recover by reading the values from a properties file.
 Default path is `.env`, see `AutoPath`.
-Afterwards, it will attempt to read the same values from the system's environment.
 If both methods fail, it will panic if AutoPanic is set to true.
 (Default).
-Otherwise the values from the system's env will override anything loaded from the properties file.
-If either method fully succeeds, there will be no errors.
 ## Installation
 To install the library simply run:
 ```